 - The Future Schools project has been designed to support schools and communities who wish to explore whether there might be a more sustainable approach to primary school provision in their local area. - Well documented historical factors have led to the development of a system of education in Northern Ireland that, on the whole, reflects the enduring community division.
-This situation means that many local areas may be served by two (or more) primary schools. - According to the DE Sustainable Schools Policy there are too many school across Northern Ireland and surplus places. - In 2020/21 there were 220 primary schools below the minimum thresholds (EA Strategic Area Plan 2022-27).
-21 primary schools had fewer than 30 pupils (IRE, Volume 2). - Schools Planning Bodies are currently involved in an Area Planning process to create a network of sustainable schools.
-This has led to a number of recent school closures. - School Planning Bodies have been engaged with the Future Schools Project as it aligns well with their direction of travel for Area Planning.
+This situation means that many local areas may be served by two (or more) primary schools. - The duplication of schools in many communities has led to the prevalence of too many small schools across Northern Ireland. - According to The Sustainable School's Policy, there were 220 rural primary schools (33%) below the minimum thresholds in 2020/21.
+21 primary schools had fewer than 30 pupils. - The Department of Education is currently involved in an Area Planning process to create a network of sustainable schools.
+This has led to a number of recent school closures. - The Department of Education has been engaged with the Future Schools Project as it aligns well with their direction of travel for Area Planning.

-- A study by Ulster University in 2019 examined the duplication of primary school provision in Northern Ireland. - This duplication typically occurs when a Controlled school and Maintained school are located close to one another, often in small settlements. - They identified 32 isolated pairs of primary schools which were of different management types and located less than one mile apart and more than 3 miles from another school of the same management type. - In 26 of these pairs, at least one school was not sustainable. - The study concluded that were the schools to find arrangements to remove duplication and become more sustainable, they would be more likely to avoid closures which would benefit local communities of all backgrounds.
+- A study by Ulster University in 2019 examined the duplication of primary school provision in Northern Ireland. - This duplication typically occurs when a Controlled school and Maintained school are located close to one another, often in small settlements. - They identified 32 isolated pairs of primary schools which were of different management types and located less than one mile apart and more than 3 miles from a another school of the same management type. - In 26 of these pairs, at least one school was not sustainable. - The study concluded that were the schools to find arrangements to remove duplication and become more sustainable, they would be more likely to avoid closures which would benefit local communities of all backgrounds.